Evolutionary Psychology And Mental Health Issues

 3. The human brain is made up of parts that became specialized in solving problems over time.

 4. As problems occurred time and again, the human brain evolved to accommodate them.
-After going through this evolutionary process, the brain became what it is today.
+After undergoing evolutionary processes, the brain became what it is today.

 5. The brain must solve problems, mostly at an unconscious level.
 An activity or response that seems simple may involve highly complex neural processes.

 Evolutionary developmental psychology uses the tenets of evolutionary psychology and evolutionary biology.
 Also, this subfield of evolutionary psychology focuses on the interaction between the individual and their environment.
 Studies include topics related to ensuring the survival of the person, their culture, and their species.
 It considers education, peer groups, neighborhoods, and families.
-It is mostly concerned with human development and how it happens.
+It is mostly concerned with human development and how that occurs.

 Phobias

 However, long ago, when people lived in a wild environment, snakes came with the territory.
-A person might have to try very hard to avoid snakes and always be alert for them as they went about their daily routines.
+A person might have to try very hard to avoid snakes and always be alert for them as they go about their daily routine.
 So, if they had a fear of snakes that caused them to be mindful and careful, they were more likely to survive.
-Those who survived passed on their genes, along with the code that carried the intense fear of snakes.
+Those who survived passed on their genes, along with the code that carried the fear response when encountering snakes.
+Many believe that these phobias are cognitive adaptations that help us survive in the physical world, even though snakes do not live in the modern environments that many people inhabit.

 iStock/Rawpixel

-According to the evolutionary theory that psychology relies on, everything people do is designed to promote childbearing.
+According to the evolutionary theory on which the conclusions about relationships rely, everything people do is designed to promote childbearing.
 Most people think this is an undesirable view of relationships.
-Yet, it does make some sense.
-If evolution works this way in psychology, that explains why, in many cases:
+Yet, it does make sense evolutionarily.
+If evolution works this way in psychology, that explains why, in many cases these sex differences may be present:

 • Females are more attracted to stereotypically masculine-looking males when they're ovulating.